Ringingmathieu/Ringingmathieu/README.md

 ### Hi there 👋

 - 🌱 I’m currently learning about SQL and Python for Data analysis
-- 🔭 I’m currently working on personal projects I will add as repos here!
+- 🔭 I’m currently working on personal projects that I will add as repos here!

 Thanks for visiting!